oberdiek/latex-tds/README.rst

 Module graphics
 ^^^^^^^^^^^^^^^
-  * Module graphics doesn't provide all driver files, because some are developed independently (``pdftex.def``, ...).
+  * Module graphics does not provide all driver files, because some are developed independently (``pdftex.def``, ...).